 - Try performing your dance sequence at the same time as several other people. - Watch another group do this with their sequences.
 What do you see?
 Can you watch all of them at once or do you focus on one then another? - What catches your attention? - Try performing your sequence close to another person. - What does it look like if they are standing still?
-What does it look like if you are both moving? - Organise your sequences so that there is a point where you meet.
-What happens if you cross or interrupt each other's sequences?
-Create a new duo section you could perform together (you might drop or pass your object and the other person picks it up and/or uses it). - How else could you link or contrast these sequences?
+What does it look like if you are both moving? - Develop a duo which involves two different sets of words. - Allow yourselves to cross or interrupt each other's sequences. - How else could you link or contrast these sequences?